Table of Contents

-Many people agree with Dr. Billinghurst; it is becoming more and more accepted that commercially produced pet foods contain ingredients which are not only useless for canine nutrition, but harmful as well and have been linked to certain diseases in dogs.
+Many people agree with Dr. Billinghurst; it is becoming more and more accepted that commercially produced pet foods contain ingredients that are not only useless for canine nutrition but harmful as well and have been linked to certain diseases in dogs.

 8 Reasons to Feed Your Dog Raw Food Diet

 While it isn't without its criticisms, there are many advantages to feeding your dog a raw food diet.

 Here are just some of the benefits observed with feeding dogs a raw diet: